beamtic/humanize/README.md

 Bash is useful to run system commands in order, and basic conditionals, but it is brutal when it comes to more complex stuff, including tilde expansion, some conditional execution, loops and reguler expression use with sed.
 Please avoid making too complex logic in bash scripts.

 # Issues with bash
 In bash, even writing a simple if statement can be a nightmare to someone unfamilier with the syntax.
-Comparing numbers seem to be plain broken in some cases (bash variables are untyped), and when we compare strings contained in variables, we need to remember to use double quotes areound the variables.
+Comparing numbers seem to be plain broken in some cases (bash variables are untyped), and when we compare strings contained in variables, we need to remember to use double quotes around the variables.

 I.e:
 ```